ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.
+### Admin privileges include:
+in Admin dashboard we can see features like:
+Uploading images and description of donated items for the user to view the item.
+Posting available items for others to view.

+### Volunteer

+Volunteers are what continue to make the Depot a success!
+Join our team and help us build a more resilient community.
+###    Donate things, arrange pickup for heavy items, if any or drop off at convenient time

+### Donate Funds with stripe

+### Users and admin profile

 deploying app with cloud storage?, user should be able to like and make comments on the items?